 The scoping and planning phase is an incredibly important but frequently overlooked element when developing a digital training or transformation program.
-L&D executives and training sponsors are often bombarded with questions, opinions, and pressure to quickly move on launching a solution, which can often lead insufficient planning.
+L&D executives and training sponsors are often bombarded with feedback, including questions, opinions, and pressure to quickly move on launching a solution, which can often lead insufficient planning.

 1. What is the objective of the program?

 Getting consensus around a well defined program objective may be time consuming, but will be critical to reducing rework and delays in the instructional design phase.
 When answering this important question, be as descriptive as possible.
 Avoid being broad and call out very specific objectives of the employee training experience. (“We want to improve our ability to measure and maximize the ROI of digital campaigns by equipping our marketing team with a strong understanding of the KPIs of each social platform” vs. “We want to win in social.”)

 2. What is the organizational context which is driving the need for the program?